Ardinenukuri/Yego-She-can/README.md

 - Online Courses: Courses on accounting, sales, marketing, and design thinking.

 - Physical Training: In-person courses on soap making and coffee production.

-- E-commerce: A marketplace for purchasing soap and coffee products (optional MVP feature).

 - Mentorship: Personalized, one-on-one mentorship with experienced entrepreneurs.

 ### Features